python/cpython/Doc/library/ftplib.rst

    made.

    The optional *timeout* parameter specifies a timeout in seconds for the connection attempt.
-If is not specified, or passed as None, the object timeout is used (the timeout that you passed when instantiating the class);
-   if the object timeout is also None, the global default timeout setting will be used.
+If no *timeout* is passed, the global default timeout setting will be used.

    .. versionchanged:: 2.6
       *timeout* was added.